Silloffeld/CMS/README.md

 react

 project explanation :
-this is a laravel backend react + front end cms directly connect to the shop / store page !
+this is a laravel backend react + front end cms directly connected to the shop / store page !

 feel free to use this however u want